awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 The following limitations apply:
 + Files in the `D:\S3` folder are deleted on the standby replica after a failover on Multi\-AZ instances\.
 For more information, see [Multi\-AZ Limitations for S3 Integration](#S3-MAZ)\.
 + The DB instance and the S3 bucket must be in the same AWS Region\.
++ If you run more than one S3 integration task at a time, the tasks run sequentially, not in parallel\.
+**Note**
-+ S3 integration tasks are run sequentially and share the same queue as native backup and restore tasks\.
+S3 integration tasks share the same queue as native backup and restore tasks\.
 At maximum, you can have only two tasks in progress at any time in this queue\.
+Therefore, two running native backup and restore tasks will block any S3 integration tasks\.
 + You must re\-enable the S3 integration feature on restored instances\.
 It isn't propagated from the source instance to the restored instance\.
 Files in D:\\S3 will be cleaned up on a restored instance\.
 + Downloading to the DB instance is limited to 100 files\.
 In other words, there can't be more than 100 files in `D:\S3\`\.
 + Only files without file extensions or with the following file extensions are supported for download: \.xml, \.txt, \.fmt, \.lst, \.dat, \.csv, \.info, \.bcp, and \.tbl\.